 Now, I see that he was right.
 That is precisely what it’s like now that I’m doing the very same thing, myself.

-It’s been a long hard road, but ultimately, enjoying true freedom and liberty in life does require some money – whether it’s to buy an Audi R8, an old farmhouse with ten chickens, or just cover the bills so you can focus on your real passions that might not be profitable just yet.
+It’s been a long hard road, but ultimately, enjoying true freedom in life does require some money – whether it’s to buy an Audi R8, an old farmhouse with ten chickens, or just cover the bills so you can focus on your real passions that might not be profitable just yet.

 Passion does not always pay.